ProvableHQ/welcome/documentation/00_getting_started.md

 ---

 Welcome to the Aleo community.
-Together we are working to build a platform for web applications that are performant, secure, and anonymous.
+Together we are working to build a platform for web applications that are performant, secure, and private.
 Aleo introduces an application runtime environment that allows your software to compile, execute, and finalize its state autonomously.

 :::tip